 A Roth IRA is an individual retirement plan that can be either an account or an annuity. ( An individual retirement annuity must be set up in the owner’s name, and the owner or beneficiaries will receive the payments or benefits).

-Throughout this article I will refer to Roth IRA accounts.
+Throughout this insight I will refer to Roth IRA accounts.
 Roth IRA accounts can be opened through various brokerage accounts; for example, TD Ameritrade, Vanguard, Scott trade, and many more.

 If you were to open a Roth IRA with a brokerage organization you will be able to hold investments and cash in the account for the purpose of saving for retirement hence the name Individual Retirement Arrangement ( often referred to as Individual Retirement Account).